-If a decedent has less than \$50,000 and does not own a home, the Department will usually collect the amount that must be paid for Medicaid claims using an Affidavit for Collection of Personal Property.
-Sometimes family members will be asked to help sell personal property such as a vehicle, or if there is some reason a probate is necessary, the Department will contact the family to discuss the need for a probate.
+If a decedent leaves only cash and limited personal property, the Department of Human Services will usually collect the amount that must be paid for Medicaid claims using an Affidavit for Collection of Personal Property.
+Sometimes family members will be asked to help sell personal property that is worth the cost of probate, or if there is some other reason a probate is necessary, the person named in a will or some other family member can be appointed personal representative and properly distribute the decedent's estate.
+Attorney fees and other reasonable costs of administration can be paid from the estate.
 The Department will usually initiate probate only if there is no family member willing or able to do so.